russellu/eegfmripy/README.md

 # eegfmripy

+NOTE: This python code works, but it's sub-optimal for a number of reasons (Python-specific issues, and MNE-specific issues).
+We've implemented it in Matlab with much better results: https://github.com/gmierz/eegfmri-matlab

 Python code for denoising eeg data from eeg-fmri experiments, and fusing eeg-fmri data.

 A fully automatic pipeline for cleaning raw EEG data acquired inside the scanner.